dal83/slap-website/README.md

 ## **Overview**

-SLAP is a client-facing website that:
+Slap is a client-facing website that:

 - Connects clients with top-tier law firms.
 - Offers AI-driven case evaluations.